transccc/iot-project/README.md

 <br>
 As previously seen in the code section, MQTT is used to transmit data to a broker, specifically a local broker using Mosquitto.
 This process involves connecting to Wi-Fi and then to the MQTT broker that is locally hosted.
 The client publishes messages to this broker in the form of packets (handled by the library in simple.py) that contain a JSON payload, which is the information used in Node-RED

-The payload includes temperature, humidity, and reed switch status data:
+The payload includes temperature, humidity, and reed switch status data, which a dictionary is created to and then casted into a JSON string:
 ```
  payload = {
                 "temperature": temperature_dht11,